Places Enjoy The Best of Local Fare

 Our list includes the best of them.
 Of course “best” means slightly different to everyone.

-This page lists places that have the right combination of
+We compiled lists of places that have the right combination of

 Most restaurants offering traditional local dishes have live gypsy music in the evenings.

 To help you choose according to your budget we indicate the price category (prices are per person without drinks and tip) after the name of most restaurants listed here:

 - Very expensive (main courses above 6 000 – 8 000 or more HUF) – $$$$